-(1) A prevailing party may request the clerk to tax allowable costs, other than attorney's fees, in a civil action as part of a judgment or decree by filing a bill of costs, on AO Form 133, available on the court's internet website:

-http://www.nced.uscourts.gov/forms/Default.aspx.

-- (2) The original bill of costs shall be filed with the clerk, with copies served on adverse parties. - (3) The failure of a prevailing party to timely file a bill of costs shall constitute a waiver of any claim for costs.
+- (1) A prevailing party may request that the clerk tax allowable costs, other than attorney's fees, in a civil action as part of a judgment or decree by filing a bill of costs on AO Form 133(available on the court's internet website) within 30 days after: - (A) the expiration of time allowed for appeal of a final judgment or decree; or - (B) receipt by the clerk of the mandate or other order terminating the action on appeal. - (2) The original bill of costs shall be filed with the clerk, with copies served on adverse parties. - (3) The failure of a prevailing party to timely file a bill of costs shall constitute a waiver of any claim for costs. - (4) Guidelines for filing applications for costs may be found on the court's website.